Making Tax Digital for Landlords: What You Need to Know

 1. Keep digital records: All rental income and expenses must be recorded in MTD-compatible software.
 Traditional paper records or unlinked spreadsheets will no longer be accepted.

 2. Submit quarterly updates: Instead of reporting once a year, you will send four digital updates to HMRC each tax year.
 These updates will summarise your income and expenses for the quarter.
+If your accounting period aligns with the tax year (6 April to 5 April), the deadlines are:

 Benefits and challenges: